 The United Nations said that an estimated 14 million people in Yemen, or half the population in the Arab world's poorest nation, faces a clear and present danger of imminent, large-scale famine.
 More than 10,000 people have been killed in the conflict, fueling the world’s worst humanitarian crisis.

 Protesters against global arms sales outside the U.S. Embassy in Bern, Switzerland (AN/John Heilprin)

 The protesters said their message was directed beyond the United States and Switzerland to other major weapons-exporting nations.

 The top five largest exporters from 2013 to 2017 were the United States, Russia, France, Germany and China.
-Together, they accounted for 74 percent of total arms exports.
+Together, they accounted for 74% of total arms exports.
 The five largest importers during that same time were India, Saudi Arabia, Egypt, the United Arab Emirates and China.
-Together, they received 35 percent of all arms imports.
+Together, they received 35% of all arms imports.

 Despite its neutrality, Switzerland ranked 13th as an arms exporter, just ahead of Sweden, according to figures from the Stockholm International Peace Research Institute, or SIPRI.
 Another commonality among the United States, Switzerland and Canada, which was ranked 16th as an arms exporter: the No. 1 weapons-buying client for all three was Saudi Arabia.

 None of the other countries that ranked among the top 25 weapons exporters counted Saudi Arabia as its No. 1 or No. 2 client in terms of the share of purchased exports.
 But Spain, Sweden, Turkey and Finland all counted Saudi Arabia as their No. 3 client.